sanko/perl-fltk/_posts/2009-10-04-version-specification.markdown

   2.0.x branches, borrowing features from both, and reducing confusion for new users.

-  The FLTK-Perl project will be following this branch as it develops.
+  The perl-fltk2 project will be following this branch as it develops.
 For more on the goals of the 3.0.x branch of fltk, see
   [Easy as 1, 2, 3](http://fltk.org/newsgroups.php?s20445+gfltk.general+v20449+T0)
   by Matthias Melcher.